How To Find an Accountant for Small Business: A Guide

 Tip:

-Step 2: Decide If You Want an In-house or Independent Accountant
+Step 2: Decide if You Want an In-house or Independent Accountant

 While you may decide to hire an in-house accountant or bookkeeper, it’s common to have an external CPA prepare your tax return.
 For this reason, hiring an independent accountant or accounting firm on a consulting basis is a good first step for a growing business.
 The outside firm can often cost less than the salary and benefits of a full-time employee, and you may also receive a higher level of advice from a CPA or tax accountant.